• Skip to primary navigation

 • Line a large baking sheet with parchment.
 Fill the large pot with salted water again and bring to a boil over medium high heat.

 • Place some of the dough into a spätzle press or colander with large holes and press into the simmering water.
 Remove using a strainer and transfer to the prepared baking sheet in as much of a single layer as possible.
 Repeat with remaining batches of dough.
-Allow to cool while you prepare the sauce.
+Set aside while you prepare the sauce.

 • In a large pan, heat the butter and sage over medium heat.
 Once the butter has melted, add the speck, tossing to coat.
 Heat through and remove from heat.
 Toss in the cooked spätzli and season with salt and pepper.